Gernby/raspberry-pilot/README.md

 1. Go to https://ubuntu.com/download/raspberry-pi on the laptop that will prepare the microSD card
 2. In the Raspberry Pi 4 column, locate the row for Ubuntu 18.04 LTS, and click "Download 64-bit" at the far right end
-3. Decompress the `xz`-compressed Ubuntu image file (process varies by Operating System, not required with Balena Etcher)
+3. Insert the microSD card into the microSD-to-SD card adapter and then into the computer you will use to burn the image
-4. Insert the microSD card into the microSD-to-SD card adapter and then into the computer you will use to burn the image
+4. If you have Balena Etcher, flash the SD card with the image you just downloaded
-5. Umount ("eject") the microSD card if the computer automatically mounted it but do not remove it from the slot
+5. If you are not using Balena Etcher, decompress the `xz`-compressed Ubuntu image file
-6. Burn the decompressed image to the microSD card (process varies by Operating System)
+6. Umount ("eject") the microSD card if the computer automatically mounted it but do not remove it from the slot
-7. When finished, remove and reinsert the SD card adapter.
-Wait for the Operating System to detect and mount the microSD card.
+7. Burn the decompressed image to the microSD card (process varies by Operating System)

 ## Network preparation for the first boot

-1. Use your file manager to browse the partition on the card called "system-boot".
+1. With the image written to the card, remove and reinsert the SD card adapter.
+Wait for the Operating System to detect and mount the microSD card.
-2. If you are using Linux to setup the card, run:
+2. Navigate to the "system-boot" partition using graphical or command line utilities

-`sudo sed -i -e 's/expire: true/expire: false/' user-data`
+3. Locate the file called `user-data` and in the password expiry section, change `expire: true` to read `expire: false`

-In MacOS or Windows, open the user-data file for editing and change `expire: true` to `expire: false`.
+4. Save and exit the file

 **Note: The easiest networking option is just plug the Pi into an RJ-45 port on your router or an unused port on a laptop that is using WiFi.
 Modern Operating Systems make it easy to share your WiFi connection with the Pi this way.**

-If you cannot connect your Pi via a physical Ethernet cable, follow these steps to setup WiFi on your Pi prior to first boot.
+If you cannot connect your Pi via a physical Ethernet cable, follow the steps below to setup WiFi on your Pi prior to first boot.

 1. Open the file called `network-config` for editing.
 2. Edit the lower portion of the file to resemble this example: